Gaspare Traversi

 Gaspare Traversi (February 1722 - 1 November 1770) was an Italian Rococo painter best known for his genre works.
-Active mostly in his native city of Naples, he also painted throughout Italy, including a stay in Parma.
+Active mostly in his native city of Naples, he also painted throughout the Italian peninsula, including a stay in Parma.

 Biography

 Early life and education

 Gaspare appears to have been born to a Genoese merchant living in Naples.
 He appears to have been baptized on February 15, 1722, in the church of Santa Maria dell'Incoronatella in Naples under the name Gasparro Giovanni Battista Pascale Traversa.
 He trained under Francesco Solimena.
 He was a contemporary of other Solimena pupils, Giuseppe Bonito (1707–1789), also a genre painter, and Francesco de Mura (1696–1784).

 Early career

-Traversi’s early works, while still indebted to Solimena, already reveal a deep and highly individual realism, for example Job Derided (National Museum in Warsaw), the Portrait of a Man (L’Aquila, De Agostini Dragonetti, priv. col.) and The Schoolmaster.
+Traversi's early works, while still indebted to Solimena, already reveal a deep and highly individual realism, for example Job Derided (National Museum in Warsaw), the Portrait of a Man (L’Aquila, De Agostini Dragonetti, priv. col.) and The Schoolmaster.
 The Schoolmaster, with three-quarter-length figures in a compressed and uneasy space, established the format and subject-matter of his later pictures of contemporary life.
 In such pictures he transcended the limitations of genre painting: his lucid, at times merciless, portrayals of local people satirize the social aspirations of the emergent bourgeois class in southern Italy.